rizzit17/rishit-cv/README.md

 ## 🖥️ Preview

-> A VS Code–inspired developer portfolio built with vanilla HTML, CSS and JavaScript — no frameworks, no build step, just vibes.
+> A VS Code inspired developer portfolio built with vanilla HTML, CSS and JavaScript - no frameworks, no build step, just vibes.

 ```
 ┌─────────────────────────────────────────────────────────────────────┐